 Option Action Refresh Select Refresh to update the definition of the template.
 Delete/Drop Select Delete/Drop to delete the template.
 PEM will confirm that you wish to delete the template before removing it.
-Enable tem- Select Enable template to make the template available for use when deploying a cluster. plate Disable tem- Select Disable template to make the template unavailable for use. plate Properties Select Properties to review or modify template properties.
+Enable template Select Enable template to make the template available for use when deploying a cluster.
+Disable template Select Disable template to make the template unavailable for use.
+Properties Select Properties to review or modify template properties.